- Apply For Free

 The University of Dayton School of Law Office of Admissions and Financial Aid works to administer and coordinate all forms of financial assistance in accordance with the regulations established by each program.

-The School of Law does not offer scholarships to LL.M. or M.S.L. students.
-Outside educational scholarships from governmental sources or private organizations may be available.
+The School of Law offers a limited number of partial tuition scholarships that are awarded to LL.M. and M.S.L. students based on a combination of merit, need, and personal accomplishments.
+Outside educational scholarships from governmental sources or private organizations may also be available to those who qualify.
 These outside scholarships and grants are highly competitive and often have early application deadlines.
 Examples include awards by international, national, state or county bar associations and various local, regional, and national philanthropic organizations.
 Some foreign governments also offer their citizens scholarships and grants for advanced legal studies.
 Information on outside scholarships is available at www.finaid.org.

 If you have been offered a scholarship to attend either of Dayton Law's graduate legal programs, contact the School of Law’s Office of Admissions and Financial Aid.